-late 14c.
-(Dauber as a surname is recorded from mid-13c.), from Old French dauber "to whitewash, plaster" (13c.), perhaps from Latin dealbare, from de- "thoroughly" + albare "to whiten," from albus "white" (see alb).
-Painting sense is from 1620s.
-Related: Daubed; daubing.
-As a noun, from mid-15c.
+late 14c., dauben, "to smear with soft, adhesive matter, to plaster or whitewash a wall" (Dauber as a surname is recorded from mid-13c.), from Old French dauber "to whitewash, plaster" (13c.), perhaps from Latin dealbare, from de-, here probably meaning "thoroughly," + albare "to whiten," from albus "white" (see alb).

 From 1590s as "to dress or adorn (a person) without style or taste."
 Painting sense is from 1620s.
 Related: Daubed; daubing, daubery.
 As a noun from mid-15c. as "daubing material, cheap kind of mortar;" 1761 as "inartistic painting."